 - Record of staff attendance at relevant local, regional and national conferences.

 - Relevant details of the induction programme for new members of staff.

 The school’s commitment to equality is communicated to all members of the extended school community (including staff, governors, learners, parents/carers and visitors) in a variety of ways.
-This comprises of regular Assemblies looking at Diversity in gender, sexuality, SEN and families and celebrating difference, amongst a variety of other things.
+This comprises of regular Assemblies looking at Diversity in sexual orientation, SEN and families and celebrating difference, amongst a variety of other things.
 We welcome comments from families and encourage participation in supporting pupils exploration of what can be sensitive issues